con2/infokala-tracon/README.md

 [Infokala]: https://github.com/kcsry/infokala "Infokala, the Info Log Management System for Tracon & Desucon"
 [Kompassi]: https://github.com/tracon/kompassi "Kompassi, the Tracon Event Management System"

+## [Infokala] is installed using `pip`

+Note that this repository does not contain the actual source code for the [Infokala] application.
+The actual application consists of the package called `infokala` that is installed using `pip` from `requirements.txt`.
+The version of Infokala to use is selected in `requirements.txt`.

+This repository is responsible for setting up the Tracon/Kompassi specific bits for Infokala, such as the Kompassi OAuth2 based authentication and group membership based authorization.

 ## Getting started

 First, make sure `kompassi.dev` and `infokala.dev` resolve to localhost via `/etc/hosts`:

     127.0.0.1 localhost kompassi.dev infokala.dev

-Next, install and run development instance of [Kompassi](/tracon/kompassi) if you don't yet have one:
+Next, install and run development instance of [Kompassi] if you don't yet have one:

     virtualenv venv-kompassi
     source venv-kompassi/bin/activate